neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 Look familar?
 Yep, we can map that story.
 Each step later can have its own deep-dive into its own Golden Flow.

-## Why Focusing on the Golden Flow Works
+## Why focusing on the Golden Flow works

 Golden flows shift attention from **features** to **purpose**.
 By anchoring the team on the core journey, they:
-- Reduce ambiguity early in the process
+- **Reduces ambiguity** early in the process
-- Exposes incorrect assumptions quickly
+- **Exposes incorrect assumptions** quickly
-- Prevents distraction from secondary details and side-quests
+- **Prevents distraction** from secondary details and side-quests
-- Gives cross-functional groups a visual shared reference
+- Gives cross-functional groups a **shared view** for reference & alignment
-- Ensures micro-details don’t get cloud progress
+- Ensures **micro-details** don’t get cloud progress
-- Support rapid iteration and early conceptual testing
+- **Supports rapid iteration** and early conceptual testing
+- It demonstrates **progress over perfection**

 Most importantly, they help teams avoid jumping into details of UI too early—a common trap where fidelity misrepresents how much is actually understood.

-## The Issues With Fidelity
+## Why does any of this matter?

+### Only 31% of software projects are fully successful

+**Common reasons software projects fail:**
+- Poor requirements definition
+- Insufficient user involvement
+- Communication breakdowns

+<small>Based on Standish Group CHAOS findings, where “success” means delivered on time, on budget, and meeting expected value.Sources: Standish Group CHAOS Report (2020/2021); Zipdo “Essential Software Project Failure Statistics in 2023,” summarized by Beta Breakers (2024).</small>

+## The issues with early stage fidelity & resolution

-Designers will often start with high-fidelity, component screens because modern design systems make it a little too easy.
+Designers will often start with high-fidelity, component screens because **modern design systems make it a little too easy**.
 But this can create issues in early stage work:

 - Stakeholders can get distracted on detail, or "side quests"
 - Early assumptions can become locked in - difficult to back out of